NathanKr/google-oauth-app-verification/README.md

 <h1>Project Name</h1>
 my experience with Google OAuth App Verification

 <h2>Project Description</h2>
 This project show my experince in the process of Google OAuth App Verification of my www.post2youtube.com

   <h2>What is Google OAuth App Verification?</h2>

-  <p>Google OAuth App Verification is a process mandated by Google for third-party applications that use Google's OAuth 2.0 authorization system to access Google user data.
+  <p>Google OAuth App Verification is a process Google officially requires for third-party applications that use Google's OAuth 2.0 authorization system to access Google user data.
 The primary goals are to ensure the <strong>safety and trustworthiness</strong> of these applications and to protect users and their data.</p>

   <p>During verification, Google reviews the application's:</p>
   <ul>